 The stories and drawings are a selection of the work done by the students of the Istituto Comprensivo Statale Marzari Pencati of Predazzo (first grade, scholastic year of 2011-2012).
 They talk about forgiveness, treasures, intuition, wisdom, magic.
-Alberta Rossi has woven the thread that intertwines the ten stories which take place in the Latemar mountains, in Trentino, on the UNESCO Dolomites.
+Alberta Rossi has woven the thread that intertwines the ten stories which take place in the Latemar mountains, in Trentino, on the Dolomites World Heritage.

 Roundtotheright or roundtotheleft?
 The dahú looks for balance.
 Some people say it looks like a goat, but it isn’t.
 It definitely has four legs: shorter on one side and longer on the other side.
 This explains why it is forced to always turn right or to the left, almost risking extinction.

 “The crooked fables of Dahù” was born thanks to the imagination of 4 authors and 4 illustrators: different styles, a poker of original narrations dedicated to a unique and legendary character.
 The dahù is a very strange animal.
 Some people have seen it climbing among the dangerous peaks of the Latemar mountains.

 Stop off at the Rifugio Passo Feudo, at the feet of Latemar, to see the dahù’s garden from nearby.
 There are strange furrows in the ground, fresh tracks which prove the animal’s instable balance and mysterious objects.
 This is a strategic point for the search.